7Block Labs

 • Expected controls:

-• Max price deviation per block, min answer threshold, grace periods, and on‑chain circuit breakers that freeze borrowing/minting when feeds fail.
+• We’ll keep an eye on max price deviation allowed per block, a minimum answer threshold, grace periods, and on-chain circuit breakers that freeze borrowing and minting when the feeds go down.

 B) Bridge message forgery and replay